appium/appium/packages/appium/docs/en/ecosystem/clients.md

 In general, any W3C WebDriver spec-compatible client will also integrate well with Appium, though some Appium-specific commands may not be implemented in other clients.

+!!! note

+    If you maintain an Appium client that you would like to be listed in the Appium docs, feel free to make a PR to add it to this section with a link to the documentation for the client.